28- and 30-Day Drug Rehab Programs

 What Is a 30-Day Rehab Program?

-As their name suggests, 30-day drug rehab programs are relatively short-term substance use treatment options usually lasting around a month.
-Though the exact number of days in one’s treatment stay may vary slightly, month-long rehab program generally last between 3-6 weeks.1 Both inpatient and outpatient 30-day treatment programs offer a level of flexibility for people who aren’t able to attend longer programs.
+As the name suggests, a 30-day drug rehab program is a short-term treatment option for addiction, typically lasting around one month.
+Both inpatient and outpatient 30-day treatment programs offer a level of flexibility for people who aren’t able to attend longer programs.

 greenhouse addiction treatment center in texas bedrooms, pool, and courtyard